signalfx/splunk-otel-java/profiler/README.md

 |`splunk.profiler.tracing.stacks.only`     | false                  | set to `true` to include only stack traces that are linked to a span context |
 |`splunk.profiler.period.{eventName}`      | n/a                    | DEPRECATED.
 Use `splunk.profiler.call.stack.interval` instead.

+If `splunk.profiler.enabled` option is not set to `true`, all profiling features will be disabled, even if something else is explicitly enabled.
+For example, setting `splunk.profiler.memory.enabled` to `true` will have no effect in that case.
+There is no separate toggle for periodic collection of call stacks (thread dumps) - this is always enabled when profiler is enabled.

 # Escape hatch

 The profiler limits its own behavior under two conditions: